 than in past years, it has been shown safe to combine skin resurfacing with the deeper lifting.
 Surface surgery, including laser, is covered in a separate chapter in this book.

-There has been a greapreviewt increase in the popularity of the facelift operation as a result of the improvements in techniques.
+There has been a great increase in the popularity of the facelift operation as a result of the improvements in techniques.
 Patients are now seeking surgery at an earlier age.
 There is no upper and lower age limit for the operation.
 While correction is perfectly possible in the late sixties or seventies, overstretched muscles with lack of tone become more difficult to repair, and the result, while still good, may not be as long-lasting.
 When surgery is carried out at a younger age, the results may well last longer, although the initial change will not be as striking.
 Indeed, patients in their thirties and eighties have facelifts with very satisfactory results.

 FOREHEAD AND BROW LIFT